Fraud-Detection-Handbook/fraud-detection-handbook/Chapter_2_Background/MachineLearningForFraudDetection.md

 * Transaction-related features: They include for example the transaction reference number, the account number, the transaction amount, the terminal (i.e., POS) number, the transaction time, etc. From the terminal, one can also obtain an additional category of information: merchant-related features such as its category code (restaurant, supermarket, ...) or its location.
 * Customer-related features: They include for example the customer number, the type of customer (low profile, high profile, ...), etc.

 In its simplest form, a payment card transaction consists of any amount paid to a merchant by a customer at a certain time.
 A set of historical transaction data may be represented as a table such as illustrated in Fig. 3.
-For fraud detection, it is also assumed that the legitimacy of all transactions is known (that is, whether the transaction was genuine or fraudulent).
+For fraud detection, it is also generally assumed that the legitimacy of all transactions is known (that is, whether the transaction was genuine or fraudulent).
 This is usually represented by a binary label, with a value of 0 for a genuine transaction, and a value of 1 for fraudulent transactions.

 ![alt text](images/tx_table.png)
 <p style="text-align: center;">